Skip to main content

 CLI

 The Peers CLI (peers) lets you interact with the Peers app entirely from the terminal.
-You can chat with assistants, query your database, run tools, tail logs, and control the UI — all without opening the app window.
+You can chat with assistants, query databases, run tools, tail logs, inspect directly connected devices, and control the UI — all without opening the app window.

 The CLI communicates with the running Peers desktop app over a local WebSocket connection.
 If the app isn't running, the CLI starts it automatically.